fgremper/CloudStudio/ApiReference.md

 UNCHANGED             | No changes have been made to this line.
 MODIFIED              | This line has been modified.
 MODIFIED_PAD          | Padding for modified blocks to line up nicely.
-CONFLICT              | This line is conflicting CONFLICT_PAD          | Padding for conflict blocks to line up nicely.
+CONFLICT              | This line is conflicting.
+CONFLICT_PAD          | Padding for conflict blocks to line up nicely.
 PAD                   | Padding for the blocks to line up nicely.